ea007-ke7/E-LEARNING-PTATFORM/Data Analysis R Project readme.md

 # 🔭 Future Features <a name="future-features"></a>

-* Front-end integration with music streaming app
-* Advanced analytics (top songs, popular artists, trends)
+* Add courses grades and attendance tracking
+* Include admin dashboard analytics in R or React
-* Playlists, ratings, and user-generated content
+* Allow file uploads and progress visualization
-*
+* Add email notifications via Supabase Edge Functions

 <p align="right"><a href="#about-project">back to top</a></p>

 ---

 # 🤝 Contributing <a name="contributing"></a>

-Contributions, issues, and feature requests are welcome.
+Contributions, issues, and feature requests are welcome!
 Open an issue or submit a pull request.

 <p align="right"><a href="#about-project">back to top</a></p>